 Frequently asked questions

-• How severe was the crime?
+• How severe was the alleged crime?

-• Did you serve a probation period?
+• Did you have a probationary period?